temoncher/eslint-config-temoncher/README.md

 Extension of [eslint-config-airbnb-base](https://npmjs.com/eslint-config-airbnb-base).

-1. Install peer dependencies of `javascript` package:
+1. Install peer dependencies of the `javascript` package:

    Using npm: